Vibhu-Yamdagni/seds-hackathon2-house-price-prediction/README.md

 # SEDS - Hackathon 2 - House Price Prediction

-## Predict the House Price for New York Housing Dataset using PySpark.
+## Predict the House Price for Ames, Iowa Housing Dataset using PySpark.
 Containerize the model and make it available via an API.

 ## Contributors: